Last Updated on March 11, 2021 by Julia Wilson

 There are many species of coccidia, and each is infective in different animals.
 The species of coccidia that most frequently affect cats are Isospora rivolta and Isospora felis.

 Most adults carry coccidia, but their immune system keeps it in check, some adults may, however, shed cysts in the feces.
 Symptoms are most commonly seen in kittens under six months of age.
-Stressed cats and those who have compromised immune systems are at greatest risk of developing symptoms.
+Stressed cats and those who have compromised immune systems are at the greatest risk of developing symptoms.

 The geographical distribution of coccidia is worldwide.